 Sometimes, employees will not be able to solve all customer service issues on their own, and in some situations, they might need to think of unique solutions.

 Regardless of whether the issue got solved on the spot, you should ask this question to know which steps were taken to maintain an exceptional customer experience.

 An unexpected flight delay meant that our staff was unable to inform the passengers exactly when the flight would arrive.

-I was unsure how to resolve the problem, but started with empathizing with dissatisfied passengers.
-I sincerely apologized and explained that the moment we had news, we would inform them about the flight's progress.
+I was unsure how to resolve the problem but started by empathizing with dissatisfied passengers.
+I sincerely apologized and explained that the moment we had news, we would inform them about the flight’s progress.